andreesteve/voronoice/README.md

 | 10,000,000       | 5.1 s        |

 A comparison benchmark with other Rust Voronoi diagram generating libraries can be found [here](https://github.com/andreesteve/voronoi-benchmark-rs).

+# Examples

+You can run the examples by ```cargo run --example <name>```

+* [image](examples/image.rs) - given an input image and factor, generates a color-averaged image by overlaying a Voronoi diagram
+* [voronoice-inspector](https://github.com/andreesteve/voronoice-inspector) - an interactive tool to render and inspect Voronoi diagrams